ghuntley/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/customise/customising-using-dashboard.md

 }
 ```

-The JS snippet that's added through this endpoint is injected at the bottom of the portal page using a `<script>` tag.
+The JavaScript snippet that's added through this endpoint is injected at the bottom of the portal page using a `<script>` tag.